Best variable home loan rates

 The lowest variable rate vs the lowest fixed rate loan over time

-This simple graph shows how the lowest variable rate loan compares to the lowest fixed rate loan.
+This graph shows how the lowest variable rate loan has compared to the lowest fixed rate loan over the last few years.

 Fixed vs variable rates: What are the differences?